DrCpp/DrMock/docs/tutorial/states.md

 This type of testing is called _behavior verification_ and is dependent on the implementation of the system under test [1].

-To make tests less dependent on the implementation, **DrMock**'s state calculus may be used.
+To make tests less dependent on the implementation, **DrMock**'s state-machine mock objects may be used.
 Consider the interface `IRocket`:
 ```cpp
 // IRocket.h